What Happens When You Drive Impaired In Canada?

 These numbers are a harsh reminder of just how irresponsible and unconscious impaired driving is.
 The consequences are devastating, and almost entirely preventable.

-f you or someone you know has been injured in a motor vehicle accident, contact the personal injury lawyers at Preszler Law Firm.
+If you or someone you know has been injured in a motor vehicle accident, contact the personal injury lawyers at Preszler Injury Lawyers.